ASTR 1210 (O'CONNELL) STUDY GUIDE

 E. Impact-Induced Bio-Extinctions

-extinctions in 570 million years.
-These are times where the fossil
+lifeforms on Earth during the last 570 million years.
+These are times

-record abruptly changes character and many species vanish from more
+where the fossil record abruptly changes character, and many species

-recent rocks.
-It is now believed that most of these were probably
+vanish from more recent rocks.
+It is now believed that most of these

 The last great extinction was 65 million yrs ago at